apache/logging-log4cxx/src/site/markdown/configuration-samples.md

 For this configuration, we have set any logger that is at the `com` level or below to be debug.
 However, we have also set the logger `com.example` to have a more verbose `trace` level to see more information from that particular logger.
-The "example.log" file will be created in our temporary directory.
+The log file will be created in a program data directory where the path uses the program vendor and product name.

+The following Log4cxx 1.6 properties file uses the variables added in the \ref com/foo/config4.cpp example.

 ~~~{.xml}
 <?xml version="1.0" encoding="UTF-8" ?>